-strike role, the boats can fulfill a substantial portion of the in-theater Tomahawk missile requirements that are established by regional U.S. military commanders, and thereby permit forward-deployed multimission Navy surface combatants and SSNs to concentrate on other missions.
-In their SOF-support role, the SSGNs can be functional replacements for the James K. Polk (SSN-645) and the Kamehameha (SSBN-642) - two older-generation SSBNs that were converted into SSNs specifically for supporting larger numbers of SOF personnel.
+The SSGNs are to operate as covert platforms for conducting strike (i.e., land attack) and SOF-support missions.
+In the covert strike role, the boats can fulfill a substantial portion of the in-theater Tomahawk missile requirements that are established by regional U.S. military commanders, and thereby permit forward-deployed multimission Navy surface combatants and SSNs to concentrate on other missions.
+In their SOF-support role, the SSGNs can be viewed as functional replacements for the James K. Polk (SSN-645) and the Kamehameha (SSBN-642) - two older-generation SSBNs that were converted into SSNs specifically for supporting larger numbers of SOF personnel.
 The Polk was retired in 1999 at age 33; the Kamehameha was retired in 2002 at age 36.
-The report of the 2001 Quadrennial Defense Review, submitted to Congress in September 2001, directed the Secretary of the Navy to explore options for homeporting SSGNs in the Western Pacific.
-One candidate home port in this area is the U.S. island territory of Guam, where the Navy has forward-homeported three Los Angeles (SSN-688) class attack submarines.
-Another possible location is Pearl Harbor, Hawaii.

 Trident SSGNs and Navy Transformation.
-As mentioned earlier, the Bush Administration highlighted the Trident SSGN program as an example of defense transformation, citing the conversion of a strategic-nuclear-forces platform into a nonstrategic platform, the large number of cruise missiles that an SSGN will carry (which is several times the number that can be carried by a standard Navy attack submarine), and the large payload volume of the boats for carrying future advanced payloads.
-Some supporters of the program outside the Administration agree with this view.
-Others demur, arguing that Navy has converted older SSBNs into SOF-support submarines in the past, that the larger number of cruise missiles that the SSGNs will carry can be viewed as more of a quantitative difference than a qualitative one, and that funding the Trident SSGN program may actually have slowed the transformation of the Navy's submarine force by reducing the amount of funding available to the submarine community for research and development programs aimed at developing more radical and transformational changes to the Virginia-class attack submarine design.
-The submarine community intends to maximize the transformational value of the SSGNs by using them as at-sea test beds for conducting experiments on transformational ideas, such as using submarines as platforms for deploying large-diameter, highly capable unmanned underwater vehicles (UUVs).
-Even if one judges the program not transformational, one might still judge it to be cost effective in terms of the capabilities it provides and in realizing a full, 42-year return on the original procurement cost of the boats.
+The Bush Administration and other supporters of the Trident SSGN program highlighted the program as an example of defense transformation, citing the conversion of a strategic-nuclear-forces platform into a non-strategic platform, the large number of cruise missiles that an SSGN will carry (which is several times the number that can be carried by a standard Navy attack submarine), and the large payload volume of the boats for carrying future advanced payloads.
+Others observers demurred, arguing that Navy has converted older SSBNs into SOF-support submarines in the past, that the larger number of cruise missiles that the SSGNs carry is more of a quantitative difference than a qualitative one, and that funding the Trident SSGN program may actually have slowed the transformation of the Navy's submarine force by reducing the amount of funding available for research and development efforts supporting more radical and transformational changes to the Virginia-class attack submarine design.
+The submarine community intends to maximize the transformational value of the SSGNs by using them as at-sea test beds for new ideas, such as using submarines to deploy large-diameter, highly capable unmanned underwater vehicles (UUVs).
+Even if one judges the program not transformational, one might still judge it cost effective in terms of the capabilities it provides and in realizing a full, 42vear return on the original procurement cost of the boats.

 Program Cost.
 As shown in Table 1, the Navy estimates the total cost for refueling and converting four Tridents (including both research and development as well as procurement costs) at about \$4.0 billion, or about \$1 billion per boat.
-This figure represents a substantial increase over earlier cost estimates: The cost of a four-boat conversion program was estimated at about \$2.4 billion in 1999-2000, and \$3.3 billion to \$3.5 billion in 2001-2002.
-The estimated cost of a four-boat program thus increased more than 60% since 1999-2000.
+This figure represents a substantial increase over earlier estimates for a four-boat program of about \$2.4 billion in 1999-2000, and \$3.3 billion to \$3.5 billion in 2001-2002.
 Refueling and converting four Tridents avoids a near-term expenditure of about \$440 million to inactivate and dismantle them.
 The estimated net near-term additional cost to the budget to convert the 4 boats rather than inactivate and dismantle them is thus \$3.56 billion (\$4.0 billion less \$440 million), or about \$890 million per boat.
-DOD estimated in 1999 that the operating and support (O&S) cost for two SSGNs over 20 years would be \$1,645.3 million in constant FY1998 dollars, which equates to \$1,777.9 million in constant FY2005 dollars, or an average of about \$44.4 million per boat per year in constant FY2005 dollars.
-Using this figure, the total 20-year life-cycle cost for four Trident SSGNs (including research and development costs, annual operation and support costs, and eventual inactivation and dismantlement costs) would be roughly \$7.6 billion in constant FY2005 dollars.
+DOD estimated in 1999 that the operating and support (O&S) cost for two SSGNs over 20 years would be \$1,645.3 million in constant FY1998 dollars, which equates to \$1,777.9 million in constant FY2005 dollars, or an average of about \$44.4 million per boat per year in constant

-&lt;sup>9 U.S. Department of Defense, Quadrennial Defense Review Report, September 30, 2001, p.
+8 U.S. Department of Defense, Quadrennial Defense Review Report, September 30, 2001, p.
 27.